tprado/nx-and-pnpm-alias-issue/README.md

 # nx and pnpm aliases issue

-When a dependency is declared using [pnpm's aliases](https://pnpm.io/aliases) feature:
+When a dependency is declared using [pnpm's aliases](https://pnpm.io/aliases) notation:

 ```json
 {